 The first thing that I strongly suggest is finding one or more Christian women with whom you can build a deep, supporting relationship where there is also complete accountability to one another.
 You will find that much of the intimacy you desire can be found in some real “buddies”.
 These women will also help you keep your perspective and emotions in check WHEN you begin to relate to men in dating.

 If available, I would find a good Christian counsellor and ask for a “check-up” of your emotional, psychological, etc. state.
 This can be a BIG help to you as we often cannot see things within us that can cause difficulties as we relate to others.
 If a counsellor is not available, then I would suggest discussing this with your Pastor.

-Date only once emotionally ready
+Date only once emotionally ready.

-You will find those (perhaps many) who will encourage you to move on with life and begin dating as soon as possible.
+You will find those (perhaps many) who will encourage you to move on with life as a widower and begin dating as soon as possible.
 They are well intentioned but likely not experienced in where you are.
 It is not the amount of time that relates to when you should date but where you are emotionally, etc. Having said this, I would follow up by adding that I have not found this process to be complete and a person ready to date before 1 year and most likely 2 years for most.

 Don’t focus on what you do not have